Marriage is seen as a sacred union, and no one who gets married imagines themselves getting divorced down the road.

 Counseling gives the relationship the foundation it needs.
 You still have to put time and effort into the marriage, but you’ll be given the tools to help you succeed.

-If you want to find a counselor, we recommend the online service from Relationship Hero.
-Here, you can connect with a relationship expert who can guide you through any issues you have and help you resolve your conflicts in a calm and productive way so that they don’t lead you down the same road as before.
+Relationship Hero is a website where you can connect with a relationship expert who can guide you through any issues you have and help you resolve your conflicts in a calm and productive way so that they don’t lead you down the same road as before.

 3. Remember who you are marrying.